You May Be On The Brink Of Getting Fired If You Make These 10 Honest Mistakes At Work

 voronaman | Shutterstock

-Most people have had a wo-worker who said something out of pocket on social media.
-And in an outrage, people find where that person lives, goes to school, or works, promptly getting them fired.
-This is why everyone needs to be careful with what they say online.
+Most people have had a co-worker who said something out of pocket on social media.
+In a rage, they may have made it their mission to ruin their colleague's life, finding out their address or family members' names, and promptly getting them fired.
+But everyone needs to be careful with what they say online.

 8. You overpromise and under-deliver